abuiles/ember-101/hands-on.md

 ~~~~~~~~

 T> As we mentioned in conventions, we should always use kebab-case
-T> when naming our files, it applies the same for partials, in ember-cli
+T> when naming our files.
+This applies the same way to partials.
+In ember-cli,
-T> they should start with a dash, followed by the partial name (**-form.hbs**)
+T> they should start with a dash followed by the partial name (**-form.hbs**).
-T> This is different to what Ember's website suggest
+T> This is different from what Ember's website suggests,
-T> which is using underscore.
+T> which is using an underscore.

 Then we should modify the template **app/templates/friends/new.hbs** to include the partial: